Go back

 Federica: Did he kill them with a stick?
 Or, how did they kill the fish?

-Godly: He killed them by tapping on the edge of the tub.
+Godly: He killed them by tapping them on the edge of the tub.

 I also remember that during the war, in 1941, the first Engadiner Konzertwochen took place.